wanning-lu/coding-log/general.md

 [Week 1](#day-1-march-12th-2023)
 [Week 2](#day-8-march-19th-2023)

+## Day 13: March 24th, 2023

+Today, I went through the last 5 lessons in TOP before going on to the forms project.
+There was quite a bit of content on HTML forms, which I didn't expect; validations and styling were some of the main things that I learned.
+Additionally, I feel like I finally understand how they work and send information, which I didn't before even when creating forms for FCC/CS50w.
+I've only created the barebones of the form project as of now, with all of the HTML completed (thanks Emmet!) and some styling applied so it somewhat matches the image.

 ## Day 12: March 23rd, 2023

 I worked on a mix of TOP and CS50w today, starting with coding along with the example project for the lecture.
 I didn't go too deep into the lecture (about halfway in so far), but I've learned how to set up a database inside Django, specifically models.py along with some Django commands to create it.
 As for TOP,